 Children rarely drink enough during break times at school and often forget to drink unless reminded.
 Some teachers comment that they always let students leave the class to have a drink from a fountain if they ask permission.
 But children may not think to ask, and other students can use 'going for a drink' as an opportunity to 'go for a wander'.

 Students who are regularly reminded to drink water and who are able to bring a water bottle into the classroom drink more and are less likely to become dehydrated.

 Crunch&Sip was adapted from the Great Southern Public Health Service and the Albany and Narrogin District Education Offices Fruit & Water Policy in Schools Project.
 Healthway funded the pilot project in 6 primary schools located in the Great Southern region in 2000.
 In 2002, the Western Australian Minister for Health acknowledged the success of the project with the presentation of the Healthway 'Excellence in Health Promotion Award' to the Nutrition Program at the Great Southern Public Health Service.

 The Crunch&Sip program was launched to all Western Australian primary schools in 2005 with funding provided by the Department of Health as part of the Go for 2&5 campaign.
 From 2006, the program has been coordinated by Cancer Council WA.
 From late 2011 until June 2015, funding was provided under the National Partnership Agreement on Preventive Health.

-Healthway is currently funding the Crunch&Sip program.
+Healthway currently funds the Crunch&Sip program.
 As part of the new funding arrangement, Crunch&Sip is evolving to have a stronger focus on the promotion of vegetables.
-While students will still be able to bring in fruit, vegetables will be promoted as the snack of choice for Crunch&Sip breaks.
+While students can still bring fruit, vegetables are promoted as the snack of choice for Crunch&Sip breaks.

 Crunch&Sip is implemented in New South Wales by the Healthy Kids Association.